-PHNOM PENH, Cambodia -- A court official says three Cambodian women have been charged with violating surrogacy and human trafficking laws after they gave birth to babies they delivered to Chinese nationals in Vietnam.
+PHNOM PENH, Cambodia -- Three Cambodian women have been charged with violating surrogacy and human trafficking laws after they gave birth to babies they delivered to Chinese nationals in Vietnam, a court official said Friday.

-The Phnom Penh Municipal Court spokesman said Friday the three women are being detained pending further investigation.
+Phnom Penh Municipal Court spokesman Ei Rin said the women, aged 31 and 32, are being detained pending further investigation after being charged on Thursday.

-The Phnom Penh Post quoted a senior anti-human trafficking police officer as saying the women were detained by Vietnamese police and returned to Cambodia after having illegally crossed into the country to deliver their children to Chinese nationals for $8,000 per baby.
-They were charged in court on Thursday.
+Chhiv Phally, the director of the Interior Ministry's Human Trafficking and Juvenile Protection Department, said the three women were detained by Vietnamese police and returned to Cambodia after they illegally crossed into the country to deliver their children to Chinese nationals for $8,000 per child, reported the English-language Phnom Penh Post newspaper.

-Cambodia's anti-surrogacy law carries a penalty of one to six months in prison, while the human trafficking charge is punishable by 15 to 20 years' imprisonment.
+Cambodia's anti-surrogacy law carries a penalty of one to six months in prison, while the human trafficking charge, involving crossing borders, is punishable by 15 to 20 years' imprisonment.